acmdas/das_fieldstones/morefieldstones2018.md

 ## Little Things
 Thu, 08 Feb 2018

-<em>Quod minimum, minimum est,
+*Quod minimum, minimum est,*

-Sed in minimo fidelem esse,
+*Sed in minimo fidelem esse,*

-magnum est.</em>
+*magnum est.*

 What is a little thing, is (just) a little thing,

-But to be faithful in a little thing, is a great thing.&mdash;St. Thomas Aquinas <em>De Doctrina Christiana</em>, IV,35
+But to be faithful in a little thing,

+is a great thing.&mdash;St. Thomas Aquinas *De Doctrina Christiana*, IV,35

 ## Incompatibility
 Mon, 12 Feb 2018

 "IF Americans can be divorced for 'incompatibility of temper,' I cannot conceive why they are not all divorced.
 I have known many happy marriages, but never a compatible one.
 The whole aim of marriage is to fight through and survive the instant when incompatibility becomes unquestionable.
 For a man and a woman, as such, are incompatible."&mdash;G.K.
-Chesterton: <em>What's Wrong with the World</em>.
+Chesterton: *What's Wrong with the World*.

 ## Critics
 Thu, 15 Feb 2018 14:33:23